rk-squared/luca/README.md

 # processes them up to make them legible.
 src/download-game-js.ts

 # Process game files.
-This creates src/battle.json, which you can use for
+This creates battle.json under src/gl and src/jp, which
-# futher processing.
+# you can use for # futher processing.
-src/game-js-to-json.ts
+src/convert-game-js-to-json.ts

 # Create a symlink to data captures from RK Squared for easier processing.
 ln -s ~/Library/Application\ Support/RK\ Squared/captures/